 If you experience a lower delivery speed than set, remember that Newsletter can internally lower that value if it detects a PHP max execution timeout that does not let you send all planned emails in a run.
 By enabling the logger at info level and by looking at the generated log file, you can see this situation clearly reported.

 See the Delivery Engine page for more information about the delivering process.

-With this option you can select if the IP address of your subscribers should be stored, anonymized or not stored at all.
-IP address is collected at the subscription time and with statistics (read and click tracking).
-Anonymized ip address are changed removing the last number and replacing it with zero.
+This option allows you to select if the IP address of your sites should be stored, anonymized or not stored at all.
+The IP address is collected at the time of the subscription and is useful to have detailed statistics (read and click tracking).
+Anonymized IP addresses are changed by removing the last number of the address and replacing it with zero.

-Note: flood control and geolocation are affected by this setting.
-If you decide to not store this information geolocation and flooding check will be disabled.
-If you keep the IP address anonymized, the geolocation usually will work, even if with less precision.
+Important notes: Flood control and geolocation are affected by this settings.
+If you decide not to store IP addresses, geolocation and flooding check will be disabled.
+If you keep the IP address anonymized, the geolocation will work, but with less precision.

-The debug mode is only for support operations.
-It intercept even the PHP errors and logs them in a specific log file.
+The debug mode is used just for support operations.
+It intercepts even the PHP errors and logs them in a specific log file.

-Is the way an email message is internally encoded: usually the default should be good, but some providers have old mail servers with problems managing messages with long lines: try to set it to “base 64”, it’s the configuration I usually use.
+This option defines how a email message is internally encoded.
+Usually, the default options works perfectly.
+Sometimes, old mail servers with have problems in managing messages with long lines: in this case, try to set it to “base 64”.

-Note: this option has no meaning when you use an integration extension to send emails with providers like Amazon SES, Mailjet, Sendgrid and so on.
+Important notes: Do not change this option if you are using an integration extension to send emails (e.g. Amazon SES, Mailjet, Sendgrig etc.)

-In this panel you can configure few geneal parameters for your business, like the social pages, the logo, your business name and address, copyright notices.
-All those values could be used by Newsletter to pre-compose the content of your newsletters.
+In this panel you can configure the general parameters of your business, like name, address, logo and copyright notices.
+All those information will be used by Newsletter to pre-compose the content of your newsletters (e.g. the header).

-You logo should be a png image with transparency for the best rendering on different newsletter themes.
-Keep the file lightweight and ideally smaller than 500px in width and 200px in height.
+Your logo should be a png image with transparency for the best rendering on different newsletter themes.
+Keep the file lightweight and ideally smaller than 500px in width and 200 ox in height.